-For the years ended December 31, 2018 and 2017, the aggregate turnover of the Company has exceeded A\$20 million and it is not eligible for a refundable tax offset ("research and development tax incentive income").
+The Company is eligible and has recorded research and development tax incentive income of A\$2,802,697 for the 2019 financial year.
+For the 2018 financial year, the aggregate turnover of the Company exceeded A\$20,000,000 and it was not eligible for a refundable tax offset ("research and development tax incentive income").
 The eligible R&D activities and expenditures are however able to be claimed as a non-refundable tax offset as part of the current year income tax computation and any amounts included as a tax asset will be subject to recognition rules under ASC 740 "Income Taxes".